Neuronal Attention Circuit (NAC) for Representation Learning

 Lane keeping in autonomous vehicles (AVs) is a fundamental problem in robotics and AI.
-Early works \cite{tiang2018lane,park2021convolutional} primarily emphasized accuracy, often relying on large models.
+Early works \cite{tiang2018lane} focused primarily on accuracy, often relying on large models.
 More recent research \cite{lechner2020neural,razzaq2023neural} has shifted toward designing compact architectures suitable for resource-constrained devices.
-The goal of this experiment is to create a long causal structure between the road's horizon and the corresponding steering commands.
-To evaluate, we used two widely adopted simulation environments: (i) OpenAI CarRacing \cite{brockman2016openai}; and (ii) the Udacity Self-Driving Car Simulator \cite{udacity}.
+The goal of this experiment is to create a long structure between the road's horizon and the corresponding steering commands.
+For evaluation, we used two widely adopted simulation environments: (i) OpenAI CarRacing \cite{brockman2016openai}; and (ii) the Udacity Self-Driving Car Simulator \cite{udacity}.
 In OpenAI CarRacing, the task is to classify steering actions from a predefined action set.
-In contrast, the Udacity Simulator requires predicting a continuous trajectory of steering values.
+In contrast, the Udacity Simulator requires the prediction of a continuous trajectory of steering values.
 We implemented the AI models proposed by \cite{razzaq2023neural}, replacing the recurrent layer with NAC and its counterparts.
-All models achieved around 80\% accuracy on average in the CarRacing benchmark.
-Notably, NAC-PW performed the best, reaching the highest accuracy of 80.72\%, followed by NAC-Steady, ranked second with 80.62\%.
-LSTM and GRU took third position, achieving 80.60\% on average.
-In the Udacity benchmark, NAC-32k performed the best, achieving the lowest MSE of 0.0170.
-NAC-Exact followed with 0.0173, and ContiFormer ranked third with 0.0174.
-To visualize saliency maps for these experiments, refer to Appendix~\ref{appendix:AVs}.
+All models achieved approximately 80\% accuracy on average in the OpenAI CarRacing benchmark.
+Notably, the NAC-PW performed the best, reaching the highest accuracy of 80.72\%, followed by NAC-Steady, ranked second with 80.62\%.
+LSTM and GRU take third position, achieving 80.60\% on average.
+For the Udacity benchmark, NAC-32k performed the best, achieving the lowest MSE of 0.0170.
+NAC-Exact/05s/8k followed by 0.0173, and ContiFormer ranked third with 0.0174.
 Experimental videos are available for the OpenAI CarRacing \href{https://www.youtube.com/watch?v=kwTNU8aV8-I}{[click here]} and for the Udacity Simulator \href{https://www.youtube.com/watch?v=mMRVsNUQ8i0}{[click here]}.